PASO: THE PROGRAM FOR ANXIETY, STRESS, AND OCD

 The Program for Anxiety, Stress, and OCD (PASO) is a clinical research program committed to understanding the causes, consequences and associated features of anxiety, obsessive-compulsive, and hoarding disorders.
 We are involved in cutting-edge research on the biological, psychosocial, and cognitive risk factors for mood and anxiety disorders.

-In addition, we engage in research collaborations with other laboratories both at the University of Miami, across the country, and even across the world.
-We provide both group and individual cognitive-behavioral therapies for a variety of anxiety, obsessive-compulsive, and hoarding concerns.
+In addition, we engage in research collaborations with other laboratories at the University of Miami, across the United States, and even across the world.
+We provide both group and individual cognitive-behavioral therapies for a variety of anxiety, obsessive-compulsive, and hoarding concerns

 TEAM MEMBERS